 Testing Try-Catch Statement

-Our samples at Github include the ways to take screenshots.
+Our samples at Github include the ways to take screenshots of Appium tests.
 What we want to do is use these screenshot methods in a situation where the test fails.
-A simple way to achieve this is to enclose your test case into try-catch statement, where the first thing you do is take the screenshot, handle any logging you want to display and finally re-raise the error.
-Re-raising should be used, since the error we got in this case was unexpected and we want to know why.
+A simple way to achieve this is to enclose your test case into a try-catch statement, where the first thing you do is take the screenshot, handle any logging you want to display and finally re-raise the error.
+Re-raising should be used, since the error we got, in this case, was unexpected and we want to know why.

 Here’s how to quickly try this with Python: